manbbo/nuconta_marketplace/README.md

 Configure the Environment Variables needed at your machine, and download JAVA for the emulator (if using);

+Run flutter pub get on CMD to get all dependencies.
+You can also use flutter pub upgrade with this command.

-### Else:
+#### Else:

 Download the project;

-Create a file called APICallConstant.dart under constants.api folder (you can just use the APICallConstantExample for that matter) and you're ready to modify the app.
+Create a file called APICallConstant.dart under constants.api folder (you can just use the APICallConstantExample for that matter).

-### First Project:
+Run the commands flutter pub get and flutter pub upgrade and you're ready to modify the app.

+## If this is your first project and you know nothing about Flutter, take a look:

 A few resources to get you started if this is your first Flutter project: